awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/reports-and-data-feed.md

 +  The customer's location

 **Important**
-By participating in the enhanced data sharing program, you agree to use enhanced data sharing program data according to the terms outlined in[Use of the Data](enhanced-data-sharing-program.md#use-of-the-data)\.
+By participating in the enhanced data sharing program, you agree to use enhanced data sharing program data according to the terms outlined in[Use of the data](enhanced-data-sharing-program.md#use-of-the-data)\.

-## List of Reports<a name="report-list"></a>
+## List of reports<a name="report-list"></a>

  The following is a list of reports and their purpose\.
 We recommend that you download and view the [sample reports](https://s3.amazonaws.com/awsmp-loadforms/AWS+Marketplace+-+Seller+Reporting+Examples.zip) to become more familiar with each report\.